The Star of David, also known as Magen David, is a quintessential symbol of Jewish identity.

 In modern times, The Star Of David is the most iconic symbol tied to Jewish identity culturally and religiously.

-However, throughout history, the six-point star has been used in other cultures, like in Hinduism, where the hexagram is known to represent the merging of female and male energies, while in some Mormon churches the Star of David symbolizes the union of heaven and earth.
+However, throughout history, the six-point star has been used in other cultures, like in Hinduism, where the hexagram is known to represent the merging of female and male energies, while in some Mormon churches the Star of David symbolize the union of heaven and earth.

 Just as in the Judaism, the fluidity of the triangles are seen in many cultures as a spiritual intertwining of man and God.

 We’ve got a full collection of Star of David necklaces and other jewelry.
+Our Jewish jewelry collection has a variety of Jewish rings, Jewish pendants, and Jewish bracelets.

 Explore unique designs and hand-made, one-of-a-kind pieces of these gorgeous symbols of Jewish identity on our website